netanellavisdris/research/README.md

 ### Normative biometry of the fetal brain using magnetic resonance imaging(*Kyrkyapodoulu*) [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5504265/)
 Explanataion of how we need to measure bometrics and reference excel with cacluations

+### Accuracy of transverse cerebellar diameter measurement by ultrasonography in the evaluation of foetal age [paper](https://pdfs.semanticscholar.org/3ccd/f3d47a42c5fd401e843debda9c41e6ee9c56.pdf)
+Shows that TCD is better predictor than other linear mesurement for IUGR.
+Note that this done on US (which have more noise than MRI) but may (and we can see it by the variance) be true also for MRI.
+The foetal typo is original.

 ## Brain age estimation

 ### Assessment of MRI-Based Automated Fetal Cerebral Cortical Folding Measures in Prediction of Gestational Age in the Third Trimester[paper](http://www.ajnr.org/content/ajnr/early/2015/06/04/ajnr.A4357.full.pdf)